aquasecurity/tracee/docs/contributing/building/environment.md

 2. Verify the executable is static

-    * Note: ldd print the shared libraries required by an executable file
+    * Note: ldd prints the shared libraries required by an executable file

     ```bash
     ldd dist/tracee